“How do I improve my credit score?” is the question on everybody’s lips. It’s easier than you think, and we can show you how.

 It can take time to build up your credit score, but there are things you can do today to start improving it.
 We’ve created a comprehensive 3-month step-by-step to give your score a boost.

 You’ll want to try and make as many updates as possible, as it can take up to three months to see an improvement.
-If you can do these steps in a shorter space of time you will potentially see the benefits on your credit score quicker.
-The points quoted in this article are guidelines only.
-Experian’s points system can vary depending on your individual circumstances.
+If you can do these steps in a shorter space of time you will potentially see the benefits to your credit score quicker.

 Week 1: Register on the electoral roll

 Confirming your proof of your address will improve your score, and you can do this by registering on the electoral roll.
 This means you appear more trustworthy to credit reference agencies.
-It can also boost your Experian score by 50 points and it’s super easy to do.
+It can also boost your credit score, and it’s super easy to do.

 Note - if you’re not eligible to register on the electoral roll, you can still submit proof of residency directly to the main credit reference agencies.
 You’ll need a UK driving licence or utility bills.
-Contact each credit reference agency individually.
+Contact each credit reference agency individually to find out how to do this.

 Week 2: Register on the Rental Exchange initiative

-If you’re a tenant and maintain your rental payments, think about registering for free on the By including rental payments on your credit report, you can build up your credit history in the same way homeowners do.
+If you’re a tenant and maintain your rent payments, think about signing up for the Rental Exchange initiative.
+This will make sure rental payments are included on your credit report, so you can build up your credit history in the same way homeowners do.

 Week 3: Spend this week understanding your score